How to attract prospective students to your college

 How to Contact Prospective Students

-Before delving into communication methods, let’s briefly talk about the elephant in the room.
+Before delving into communication methods, let’s talk briefly about the elephant in the room.
 The ongoing Covid-19 pandemic has drastically changed how colleges can communicate with students.
 In the past, college tours and admitted student visits were a significant part of the admissions process.
 However, because of the pandemic, your institution may not be able to hold college tours and visits, and many prospective students cannot travel to attend such events.

 As such, admissions counselors must change their strategy and focus more on online recruitment efforts.
 This shift can be tricky, but thankfully there is already infrastructure in place that can be used to communicate effectively with prospective students online.